 Note: if you're developing a body of work (a set of images that go together), you should take everything one stage at a time: move all of the images to the same stage before proceeding.
 This will keep your work efficient, and it will save you from the nightmare task of trying to match an untouched image with a finished one.

-Also, if you are a high-volume or quick-work photographer, like a news photographer, for example, I think there's plenty of good information for you in this tutorial.
-Still, I suggest you check out our courses on news photography and fast Lightroom workflows for insights specific to your needs.
+Also, if you are a high-volume or quick-work photographer, like a news photographer, for example, I think there's still plenty of good information for you in this tutorial.

 1. File Preparation